 Ornaments made of felt, glitter, paper or wood Made in Japan.
 These whimsical ornaments started to come out post WWII.
 You can find so many varieties of angels, snowmen, Santas and little houses.
 When they are made from paper or fabric, they can be fragile, so store them carefully and only buy complete and in excellent condition ornaments.
 They are plentiful enough not to settle on damaged ones and still quite affordable.
 I would love to see a whole tree full of these!

 Midcentury holiday glassware and barware.
 These Holt Howard Santa glasses are a great example of Midcentury modern of the 60's.
-A little funky, definitely fun, and anything with a Midcentury flair is flying out off booths.
+They were used by Dairy Queen as a Holiday promotion.
+They're a little funky, definitely fun, and anything with a Midcentury flair is flying out off booths.
 Prices are moving up, so when you see it at a good price, you'd better snag it.

 Midcentury Santa is a tough one to keep in stock for vintage dealers.
 This is a great set of Santa mugs and a pitcher by Holt Howard.
 Santa mugs are everywhere, but finding ones with a Midcentury flair is a little harder.
 Holt Howard was popular with the MCM Americans of the time.
 Again, look for ones in excellent condition.